I remember staring at my pantry on Day 1, completely paralyzed, wondering how to start keto diet for beginners without losing my mind.

 Signs You’re on Track

-Ketone strips can confirm you’re in ketosis
+Ketone strips turn pink/purple - you’re in ketosis

 5 Common Mistakes to Avoid